alxmueller/automode/README.md

 # Automatic Light/Dark Mode Switching for iTerm2

-[iTerm2](https://iterm2.com) doesn't come with built-in support for automatically switching between color schemes based on macOS's appearance settings.
+[iTerm2](https://iterm2.com) doesn't yet come with built-in support for automatically switching between color schemes based on macOS's appearance settings.
 Fortunately, however, it has a powerful Python API that will allow you to do this programmatically.
 Hence the idea for ✨**automode**✨.
 This little Python script will automatically switch between two given profiles depending on your system's appearance.

 ## Installation